jyztintan/tp/docs/DeveloperGuide.md

     * 1v2.
 User enters new data.
     * Use case resumes from step 1.

-* 1w. `Birthday` is blank.
+* 1w.
+Some compulsory fields are missing.
     * 1w1.
 Realodex throws an error and highlights the format to user.
     * 1w2.
-User enters new data.
-    * Use case resumes from step 1.

-* 1x.
-Some compulsory fields are missing.
-    * 1x1.
-Realodex throws an error and highlights the format to user.
-    * 1x2.
 User enters new data.
     * Use case resumes from step 1.